 Students will compete in SkillsUSA as well as other student driven organizations that will help to advance their skills.

-Articulation turns high school credit into college credits Washtenaw Community College and the South and West
+Articulation turns high school credit into college credits

 Washtenaw Community College and the South and West Washtenaw Consortium (SWWC) offer students the opportunity to receive college credit for courses taken through the Career and Technical Education Program.